Technology in healthcare – how to reap the benefits

+The impact of technology in healthcare is bringing new and innovative solutions to the medical field.
 The PPP report sets out many ways in which Technology-Enabled Care Services (or ‘TECS’) are already benefiting patients.
 It is helpful in defining and categorising the sometimes bewildering range of measures in this field.
 ‘Telecare’ is described as the process of monitoring activity to identify when changes occur (e.g. someone has fallen over at home).
 ‘Telehealth’ includes the monitoring of vital signs such as blood pressure and oxygen levels, while ‘Telemedicine’ involves using video and other technologies to conduct remote consultations.
-Technologies such as smart doorbells or voice-activated software fall into another category – ‘assistive technologies’.

 It is when the report comes to the barriers to the adoption of TECS however, that it is most interesting.
 Perhaps the most persuasive reason given for healthcare’s slow uptake of technology are the cultural challenges.
 The report refers to the health and care sectors being traditionally risk averse, which makes them slow to adopt new approaches.
 “As a result”, the report says, “adoption and spread of new technologies can take a long time, with each locality insisting on its own pilot or proof of concept”.